codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 max-width="70%"
 %}

-You can use the API in various ways
+You can use the API in various ways:

-* From your local workstation with any tool that speaks HTTP (such as [postman](https://github.com/postmanlabs), [httpie](https://httpie.org/), [curl](https://curl.haxx.se/) etc.)
+* From your local workstation with any tool that speaks HTTP (such as [postman](https://github.com/postmanlabs), [httpie](https://httpie.org/), [curl](https://curl.haxx.se/) etc.).
 * From another HTTP enabled system such as Jenkins.
-You can trigger Codefresh pipelines from Jenkins jobs
+You can trigger Codefresh pipelines from Jenkins jobs.
-* Using the [Codefresh command line interface](https://codefresh-io.github.io/cli/) which itself uses the API
+* Using the [Codefresh command line interface](https://codefresh-io.github.io/cli/) which itself uses the API .
 * Calling it programmatically from any other system.
-You can use your favorite programming language to make HTTP calls to Codefresh
+You can use your favorite programming language to make HTTP calls to Codefresh.

 The Codefresh API is updated when new features are added in the Codefresh platform so you can expect any new functionality to appear to the API as well.